Ikkō Narahara: Career

 He had his first solo exhibition, Ningen no tochi (Human land), at the Matsushima Gallery (Ginza) in 1956.
 In this Narahara showed Kurokamimura, a village on Sakurajima.
 The exhibition brought instant renown.

-In his second exhibition, "Domains", at the Fuji Photo Salon in 1958, he showed a Trappist monastery in Tobetsu (Hokkaidō), and a women's prison in Wakayama.
+In the same year, Narahara was also included in the First International Subjective Photography Exhibition, an event associated with the newly founded Japan Subjective Photography League that briefly brought emerging photographers such as Kiyoji Ōtsuji and Yasuhiro Ishimoto into the same postwar framework as prewar avant-garde figures including Kansuke Yamamoto.

-In the meantime, Narahara had shown his works in the first (1957) of three exhibitions titled The Eyes of Ten; exhibited in all three, and went on to co-found the short-lived Vivo collective.
+Narahara had shown his works in the first (1957) of three exhibitions titled The Eyes of Ten; exhibited in all three, and went on to co-found the short-lived Vivo collective.

+In his second solo exhibition, "Domains", at the Fuji Photo Salon in 1958, he showed a Trappist monastery in Tobetsu (Hokkaidō), and a women's prison in Wakayama.

 From 1962 to 1965 he stayed in Paris, and after a time in Tokyo, from 1970 to 1974 in New York City.
 During this time he took part in a class by the American photographer Diane Arbus.
 He recorded Arbus' speech during these classes.
 These recordings would become an interesting document of the artist's statements about her own work shortly before she committed suicide.

 Narahara's work often depicted isolated communities and extreme conditions.
 He made much use of wide-angle lenses, even hemispherical-coverage ("circular") fisheye lenses.

 In 1967 Narahara won the Photographer of the Year Award from the Japan Photo Critics Association.
 He won numerous other prizes.
 From 1999 to 2005, Narahara was a professor at the Graduate School of Kyushu Sangyo University (Fukuoka).